-- 1 cup store-bought or homemade tomato sauce
+- 1/4 cup homemade or store-bought pizza sauce